KalpanaGoth/graph-sequence-model/architecture/training-instructions/training-model-instructions.md

 8. **Analysis**
    - Analyze graph structure's impact on translation context.
    - Identify areas for improvement in edge weights and message-passing.

+## Experiment and Training Planned.

+### 1. Hyperparameter Tuning
+Implement grid search or random search to optimize hyperparameters in our graph-based models, focusing on edge weights, embedding dimensions, and walk lengths.

+### 2. Model Comparison
+Conduct experiments comparing our graph-based approach against traditional translation models (e.g., RNN, Transformer) using the same datasets.

+### 3. Scalability Testing
+Test the model on larger datasets to evaluate how it scales in terms of memory usage and computation time.

+### 4. Domain-Specific Fine-Tuning
+Train and evaluate the model on domain-specific data (e.g., medical or legal texts) to test adaptability and performance variations.

+### 5. Visualization of Learning Process
+Implement dynamic visualizations to track the evolution of node embeddings and graph structure during training.

+### 6. Robustness to Noisy Data
+Experiment with noisy or incomplete data to test the model's robustness and error-handling capabilities.

+### 7. Multi-lingual Capabilities
+Extend the experiments to include multiple languages beyond English-Spanish pairs to evaluate the generalizability of the approach.